BoBkiNN/IndigoI18n/README.md

 }
 ```

-## Core of system
+## 🧠 Core of system
 The Core module defines system layers and abstract classes/interfaces with default implementations.
 Going from top to bottom, these layers and abstract classes are:
 - I18nMixin: defines high-level methods that are attached to IndigoI18n.
 - IndigoI18n: empty entrypoint class which can be populated or subclassed for customization
     - TranslationSource: source that can load translation texts into IndigoI18n from JSON and other formats
     - TranslationResolver: defines strategy used to lookup translation by key
 - Renderer: renderer controls how to work with input string: how to treat it, what template formatter to use
     - TemplateCache: caches parsed templates and invokes parser
     - ITemplateParser: parses input template text into parts
 - TemplateFormatter: template formatter takes template parts,
   replaces arguments and builds resulting object from them
 - ArgumentConverter: implementations of this interface controls how different types of arguments are converted

-## Template Syntax
+## 🧩 Template Syntax

 The default template parser supports **placeholder substitution** and **inline translations** with a flexible
 syntax inspired by printf-style formatting and custom templates.

-### 1. **Plain Text**
+### 1. Plain Text

 Any text outside of `%` sequences is treated as plain text.